Global mobility extends much further into the personal lives of employees

 • Using diverse candidate slates for international assignments;

-• Visibly targeting diverse groups for international assignment opportunities, for example flagging support for women, racial and ethnic minorities, LGBT candidates;
+• Visibly targeting diverse groups for international assignment opportunities, for example flagging support for women, racial and ethnic minorities, LGBTQIA+ candidates;

 • Factoring in greater lead-times to deployment of diverse talent, as these employees may require more time to support pre-assignment activities.